dvav/singularity-rstudio-server/README.md

 For more info, check the definition file `Singularity`.

-I used code from [https://github.com/nickjer/singularity-rstudio](https://github.com/nickjer/singularity-rstudio).
+I used code from [https://github.com/nickjer/singularity-rstudio](https://github.com/nickjer/singularity-rstudio) as a point of departure.
+Bits of this code still remain in this repository.